-311 - ANATOMY & PHYSIOLOGY I

-Prerequisite - Final average of A in Practical Biology or student must have passed Biology
+ANATOMY & PHYSIOLOGY I Meets 5 Times/Week - 1 Credit - Grades 10, 11, 12 Prerequisite - Final average of A in Practical Biology, or final average of C- or higher in regular Biology, or student must have passed Biology Keystone exam

-Keystones

 This course will give students the opportunity to learn the detailed structures and functions of the human body.
 Systems and structures that will be covered will include but not limited to: tissues, special senses, integumentary, skeletal, muscular, digestive, reproductive, and cardiovascular systems.